psarando/shire-reckoning/Middle-earth-simulation.md

 ### Synchronize settings

+These Gregorian `Synchronize` settings (except for `Cusotom Reckonings`) are configured so that all of the dates of the Shire, Gondor, and Rivendell calendars will always remain in sync with each other (and each Middle-earth calendar will still follow its own "traditional" leap-year rules), no matter which of these `Synchronize` settings is selected.
+So changing the `Synchronize` setting is only changing the relationship of the Gregorian calendar to these Middle-earth calendars, but not the relationship of the Middle-earth calendars to each other.

 * **Gregorian years with Second Age years**:
-  This is the synchronization scheme I think is the one mostly likely used by Tolkien while working out the details of *The Lord of the Rings* Appendix D, which I make a strong argument for in my [Rivendell Reckoning notes](http://psarando.github.io/shire-reckoning/#rivendell-reckoning-notes).
+  This synchronization scheme is the one I think was most likely used by Tolkien while working out the details of *The Lord of the Rings* Appendix D, which I think is supported by the arguments in my [Rivendell Reckoning notes](http://psarando.github.io/shire-reckoning/#rivendell-reckoning-notes), but note the following caveats:
-  Those notes also explain the chosen Rivendell Reckoning `Start reckoning` dates in this simulation's `Synchronize` settings.
-  **Note:** I'm not arguing that somehow the Second Age of Middle-earth was supposed to start in our actual historical year 1 A.D.
+  1. I'm not arguing that somehow the Second Age of Middle-earth was supposed to start in our actual historical year 1 A.D.
-  I think that Tolkien just used this synchronization scheme as a "model", or aligned a hypothetical Gregorian calendar as a kind of "measuring stick" to the start of the Second Age, when working out the details of the Gondor leap-days and the Elves' New Year's Day of III 3019.
+     I just think that Tolkien used this synchronization scheme as a "model", or aligned a hypothetical Gregorian calendar as a kind of "measuring stick" to the start of the Second Age, when working out the details of the Gondor leap-days and the Elves' New Year's Day of III 3019.
+  2. You may have noticed that the Calendar of Imladris starts reckoning from a March 23 in this synchronization scheme, yet I argue for a start on a March 21 or 22 in my [Rivendell Reckoning notes](http://psarando.github.io/shire-reckoning/#rivendell-reckoning-notes).
+     In my notes on the [First Day of the Calendar of Imladris](http://psarando.github.io/shire-reckoning/#first-day-of-the-calendar-of-imladris), I point out that starting the reckoning of the Calendar of Imladris in this Gregorian calendar's year 590 B.C.E. (-589) means that the leap-years of this Calendar of Imladris are not in sync with the leap-years of this Gregorian calendar, so comparing the dates in the Calendar of Imladris to the dates of this Gregorian calendar is a bit more complicated than the comparison of dates in the [default calendar on this project's home page](http://psarando.github.io/shire-reckoning/#tolkien-calendars).
+     So to explain this complicated comparison in a little more detail, I would point out that even though the Calendar of Imladris starts on March 23 in the very first year in this scheme, the year -589 (590 B.C.E.) in the Gregorian calendar is right before a leap-year, so in the next 4 years (-588 through -585) the Calendar of Imladris New Year's Day (Yestarë) will fall on a March 22.
+     One way to look at this would be to consider this Gregorian calendar as already a day off from the seasons in -589, and its leap-day in -588 will re-sync it with the seasons and this Calendar of Imladris.
+     As another example of how complicated these comparisons can be, depending on how you align the Gregorian calendar "measuring stick" to these Middle-earth calendars, notice what happens to the start dates of these simulated calendars when you select the `Synchronize` setting for `Venerable Bede's Reckoning`:
+     the Shire and Gondor calendars will still start from a December 23 in the Gregorian year -10413, but the Rivendell Calendar will now start on a March 21 in the Gregorian year -11002, and yet Shire Astron 6 and Rivendell's Yestarë still fall on a March 25 in the Third Age 3019!
 * **Moon phases**:
   These schemes attempt to align the dates of the 'Great Years' of the War of the Ring as much as possible with the real-world moon phases of various real-world years.